In this new guide, you will not only find two Youtube video rank trackers but also learn how to check video ranking of own and others.

 I am using RankTrackr and SEMrush for a long time because it helped me grow my business.
 After I utilized them to track YouTube video ranks, I found many ways to increase my YouTube video rankings.
 Some of them are,

 - Use an attractive custom thumbnail: YouTube generates and suggests a few thumbnails.
-However, custom video thumbnails are the best option when it comes to attract people in the first span.
+However, custom video thumbnails are the best option when it comes to attracting people in the first span.
 Use a tool like PixTeller or RelayThat to create beautiful, attention-grabbing YouTube Thumbnails.

 - Use attractive words in video title: Titles with numbers get more clicks than regular titles.